 We have prepared this Student Handbook to familiarize you with some of our general procedures and to help answer some questions you may have about RTS DC.
 After reading the handbook, please keep it for future reference.

-Nothing contained in this Student Handbook is intended to be, nor shall it be deemed to be, a contract between RTS and any student.
-All policies, practices, and procedures of the Seminary, whether or not described in this manual, may be changed, modified, or discontinued without prior notice and with retroactive effect.
+All policies, practices and procedures of the Seminary, whether or not described in this manual, may be changed, modified, or discontinued without prior notice and with retroactive effect.